Seatfrog/UkRailTimetableDatabase/README.md

 ## Database Ids = cif file line number

 Due to the way database Ids are generated it created a quite nice unintended consequence that the Id is actually the line number of the record in the cif file.
-There is no guarentee this will always be the case.
+There is no guarantee this will always be the case.